lindep/docker_build_env/README.md

 Docker: Node and Go dev environment
 ===================================

-Build and development environment for Node and Go language
+Build and development environment for Node and Go language in a Docker container.

 * Clone repo
 ```bash